Suicide Squad (hooligan firm): History

-In July 2007, one of the founding members of the Suicide Squad, Andrew Porter, who wrote a book about his exploits with the firm, was coming to the end of a three-year ban from attending both England and domestic matches.
-However, Burnley police applied for a fresh banning order with the start of the new season only weeks away under Operation Fixture which had been introduced in 2002.
+In July 2007, one of the founding members of the Suicide Squad, Andrew Porter, was coming to the end of a three-year ban from attending both England and domestic matches.
+However, Burnley police applied for a fresh banning order with the start of the new season only weeks away under "Operation Fixture".

 In May 2009, another founder member of the Suicide Squad, Philip Holmes, was banned for a further three years from English and Welsh football grounds.
-The ban follows a steady stream of incidents since Holmes' original ban expired in February 2007, including being the central figure in games against Stoke City and Sheffield United in the 2008–09 season.
+The ban followed a steady stream of incidents since Holmes' original ban expired in February 2007, including being the central figure in games against Stoke City and Sheffield United in the 2008–09 season.